pynapple-org/pynapple/doc/examples/tutorial_null_distributions.md

 fig.text(0.09, 0.12, "auto\ncorrelation", rotation=90, ha="center")
 plt.show()
 ```
+We are also visualizing the [two-dimensional autocorrelation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.correlate2d.html)
+of the tuning curves here to highlight the breaking/maintaining of patterns.

 Each of these methods seem to have different effects:
 - **Jittering**: does exactly that, the jitter in time also results in a jitter in position.
   We set the maximal jitter to 2 seconds, which likely matches the timescale of the movements of the animal.